-- The existing pressures on Guyana's forest resources and potential to be created from extractive activities - The Guyana-Norway partnership and the establishment of a small but significant payment for services model under REDD+ - How payment for services from REDD+ is enabling investment in Guyana's Low Carbon Development Strategy and non-extractive economic alternatives
+- The existing pressures on Guyana's forest resources and potential EVN to be created from extractive activities - The Guyana-Norway partnership and the establishment of a small but significant EVN for REDD+ - How the EVN from REDD+ is enabling investment in Guyana's Low Carbon Development Strategy and non-extractive economic alternatives

-6.1.1 Existing Pressures on Guyana's Forest Resources
+Existing Pressures on Guyana's Forest Resources

-Guyana's forests cover approximately 85% of the country, contain an estimated 20.5 billion ton of CO2 in all biomass pools, and cover an estimated 18.5 million hectares (Guyana Forestry Commission, 2013.)
-In addition to being one of Guyana's most valuable natural assets, these forests are suitable for logging and conversion to agriculture, and have significant mineral deposits.
+Guyana's forests cover approximately 85% of the country, contain an estimated 19 billion ton of CO2 in biomass, and cover an estimated 18.5 million hectares (Guyana Forestry Commission, 2013.)
+In addition to being one of Guyana's most valuable natural assets, these forests are suitable for logging and agriculture, and have significant mineral deposits.